-Seidman, Marshall J., Professor.
+Seidman, Marshall J., Professor (on leave, 1981-82).
 B.S., University of Pennsylvania, 1947; J.D., Harvard University, 1950; LL.M., 1970.
 Marshall J. Seidman had twenty years of extensive public and private law practice prior to joining the faculty in 1970, much of it as a trial and labor attorney.
 He presently teaches in the areas of civil procedure, evidence and professional responsibility.